Stillpoint-Software/hyperbee.json/README.md

 borrows the descendant operator `..` from [E4X][e4x] and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.

-Expressions of the underlying scripting language (`<expr>`) can be used as an alternative to explicit names or indices, as in:
+Expressions can be used as an alternative to explicit names or indices, as in:

     $.store.book[(@.length-1)].title